zaufi/zaufi.github.com/_posts/2012-08-31-vbox-setup-new-vm.md

     zaufi@gentop ~ $ VBoxManage sharedfolder add ubuntu-12.04 --name 'soft-storage' --hostpath /storage/soft
     zaufi@gentop ~ $ VBoxManage sharedfolder add ubuntu-12.04 --name 'host-exchange' --hostpath /storage/tmp

-In `/storage/soft` I have a collection of .deb packages shared between VMs and schroot'ed systems which I have in my host gentoo system -- just to avoid redundand downloads when many systems require updates).
+In the `/storage/soft/` I have a collection of .deb packages shared between VMs and schroot'ed systems which I have in my host gentoo system -- just to avoid redundand downloads when many systems require updates).
-And `/storage/tmp` will be used to exchange files between host and guest systems.
+And `/storage/tmp/` will be used to exchange files between host and guest systems.

 Now boot it again and append the following to the end of `/etc/fstab`: